ajay1214/predict_vehicle_CO2/README.md

 A machine learning–powered web application that predicts **vehicle CO₂ emissions (g/km)** using vehicle specifications and fuel consumption data.
 This repository contains a minimal, production-ready Streamlit app that loads a serialized scikit-learn pipeline for inference.

-> Predict vehicle carbon dioxide emissions from common vehicle features in a transparent and reproducible way — outputs are scientific (g/km) with no fabricated indicators.

 ---

 ## 🔍 Project Summary

 This project implements a full ML workflow: data preprocessing, model training, pipeline serialization, and deployment via a Streamlit web UI.
 It accepts vehicle inputs (engine size, cylinders, transmission, fuel consumption, etc.) and returns an estimated CO₂ emission value in grams per kilometer.

-The repository focuses on correctness, clear engineering practices (pipeline-driven preprocessing), and an easy local deployment path.

 ---